ainfosec/FISSURE/Help/Markdown/UpdatingHackRF_Firmware.md

 # Updating HackRF Firmware

-Firmware is included in the FISSURE repository.
+Firmware is included with each HackRF [release](https://github.com/greatscottgadgets/hackrf/releases).
 Firmware updates allow for more advanced features like *hackrf_sweep*.
 ```
-hackrf_spiflash -w ~/FISSURE/Tools/hackrf-2018.01.1/firmware-bin/hackrf_one_usb.bin
+hackrf_spiflash -w ~/Installed_by_FISSURE/hackrf-2022.09.1/firmware-bin/hackrf_one_usb.bin
 ```

 # Updating the CPLD